Jenneh/Cognitive-Load-in-Science-UX/episodes/Episode4-AddingThingsSubtracts.md

 <img width="561" height="435" alt="image" src="https://github.com/user-attachments/assets/cf1589e6-294d-4958-bcba-be4966e25db6" />

-2. #### Context: Deleting is opposite of scientific thinking.
+2. #### Why unessesary complexity is such a problem in science

+In science education, deleting is opposite of scientific thinking.
+Students are encouraged to write long, wordy, jargon filled papers.
+Often professors have high word count requirements for papers.
+Many (most!) professionally published papers are similarly unessecarily complex.
+The culture becomes about peacocking intellegence rather than conveying the point.

-Deleting is opposite of scientific thinking.
-In science education, students are encouraged to write long, wordy, jargon filled papers.
-Key points and take-aways are lost among the noise.
-A common tactic scientists use to highlight key points is **over-emphasizing**.
-If their paper is a crowded room, they try to dress their hypothesis in bright yellow.
+The problem - key take-aways become lost among the noise.
+So a commonly used tactic is **over-emphasizing**.
+Papers are a crowded room so scientists dress their hypothesis in bright yellow.
 But there are 100 other people dressed in orange and purple.
 So then they give their hypothesis a hat.

-Let’s focus on the skill of deleting and de-emphasizing.
+The graphic design equivelant - The hypothesis is bolded, but other things are bolded, so then it gets underlines too.

+If science education had low word count requirements it might start to train writing consisely.
+Take it from Stephen King:
-"In the spring of my senior year at Lisbon High—1966, this would have been—I got a scribbled comment that changed the way I rewrote my fiction once and forever.
-Jotted below the machine-generated signature of the editor was this mot: "Not bad, but PUFFY.
+"I got a scribbled comment that changed the way I rewrote my fiction once and forever.
+Jotted below the machine-generated signature of the editor was this note: "Not bad, but PUFFY.
 You need to revise for length.
 Formula: 2nd Draft \= 1st Draft – 10%.
-Good luck." — Stephen King
+Good luck."

 3. #### Tactics

+Let’s focus on the skill of deleting and de-emphasizing.

    * **Remove** \- There is usually text / steps in a workflow / visual clutter that can be entirely deleted
-   * **Hide until relevan**t \- Software is interactive.
+   * **Hide until relevant** \- Software is interactive.
 This is powerful because it allows us to share information as it becomes relevant to the user.
 Hide information until the user:
      * **needs it:** show it as the user arrives at the relevant part of the workflow
      * **summons it:** show it when the user requests the information.
 This can be done with hover text or popups.
    * **Simplify** \- can something condensed without losing the important content?
+Are there two things that can be combined into one?
 What are the fewest words you can use to describe a concept?
 What are the fewest steps needed to complete a task?

-   Often people worry that important information will be lost so they keep everything in.
-Remember If you let something go and it comes back then its meant to be
+   People worry that important information will be lost so they keep everything.
+If you let something go and it comes back then its meant to be.
+Relevant information has a way of sticking around ;)

-## Exercise: Delete from their own software (because they know it)
+## Exercise: Delete from their own work (because they know it)

-##Delete?
+Pick a piece of software you work on (or a slide deck you've written).
+It can be a website you've built, a Jupyter Notebook you've written, or something else.
+If you can't think of any, use this website:

+##remove this?
 Exercise \#2: Throw something away on your desk